AdobeDocs/events.en/help/deep-dives/email-designer.md

 ---
 title: Discover the New Email Designer in Marketo Engage
-description: "Explore Marketo Engage’s new email designer with Adobe experts.
-Learn features, best practices, tips, migration strategies, and more to enhance your email marketing."
+description: Explore Marketo Engage’s new email designer with Adobe experts.
+Learn features, best practices, tips, migration strategies, and more to enhance your email marketing.
 feature: Email Editor
 role: Admin, Developer, User
 level: Beginner, Intermediate, Experienced